 Becoming a Child Welfare Social Worker

 Protecting the most vulnerable of us is a noble and worthwhile career choice.
-For individuals called to this work, an online BSW Degree Completion or an online MSW degree from Brescia University can help provide the quality education needed to get started in a rewarding profession.
+For individuals called to this work, an online BSW degree or an online MSW degree from Brescia University can help provide the quality education needed to get started in a rewarding profession.
 Both programs offer a relevant curriculum designed to easily translate to the real world.